tomcl/issie/docs/index.markdown

     "
 %}

 <br><br>

-{% include module.html
-    image_path="img/issiefiles.png"
-    title="Running Issie"
+# Running Issie

-    description="The download button on this page take you to the [Issie latest release page](https://github.com/tomcl/issie/releases).
+The download button on this page take you to the [Issie latest release page](https://github.com/tomcl/issie/releases).
 Scroll down the top release on this page till you get the the `Assets` section - this has binaries for windows and macos PCs.
 Download the appropriate one and unzip it anywhere.
-No installation is required - Issie runs from the unzipped files if you double-click the top-level `Issie.exe` file with the blue Issie chip icon.
-See [Getting Started](https://github.com/tomcl/ISSIE#getting-started)"
+No installation is required - Issie runs from the unzipped files under windows if you double-click the top-level `Issie.exe` file with the blue Issie chip icon.
+For more information see [Getting Started](https://github.com/tomcl/ISSIE#getting-started) or read the [User Guide](https://tomcl.github.io/issie/user-guide/).
-%}

-<br><br>

 # Acknowledgements